 Pro Tip: Use the Outline view to easily move components around.

-Set Up Autoresponder
+Step 5: Set Up Autoresponder

 You can choose whether or not to include an Autoresponder to this form by selecting the appropriate radio button under the Autoresponders tab.
 Learn more about Autoresponders and how to configure them.

 Click Publish This Form on the Autoresponders tab when you are ready to make your form public.
 Once published, Salsa Engage will provide a URL that links to the form and create widgets, as described below.

 NOTE: If you change your mind and decide that you do not wish to have your form published just yet...

 - Scroll down to the lower left-hand corner of the page.

 - Choose the Make it Private link from the subsequent menu.